Skip to main content

 There are several ways that transactions can be written off:

 • No billing fee type - if the stage has a 'no billing' fee type, all transactions entered against the stage are automatically written off.
+Or if the project itself is set as non-billable.

 • Status change - when the stage is changed to a 'Complete' or 'Unsuccessful' status, any remaining WIP transactions are automatically written off.

 • Manual user write-off - within the project > transactions tab.
-The project manager can write-off transactions that should not be included on an invoice.
+The project manager can write off transactions that should not be included on an invoice.

 A single WIP transaction can also be split, allowing you to transfer part of that transaction to a different stage or project. (*Business & Enterprise only).